PCO: Psychology for Counseling Courses

 Prerequisite: CLP 5166

-Examines the misuse of alcohol and other drugs, and how they affect biological, psychological, social and familial spheres of functioning.
-Designed to convey to counselors-in-training and community professionals the most essential information about licit and illicit drugs, provide an overview of the prominent theoretical models of addiction, and explore various clinical methods for assessing and treating substance use disorders.
-Courses in Theories of Individual, Group, or Family Counseling are recommended.
+This course examines the misuse of alcohol and other drugs, and how they affect biological, psychological, social and familial spheres of functioning.
+The course is designed to: convey to counselors-in-training and community professionals the most essential information about licit and illicit drugs; provide an overview of the prominent theoretical models of addiction; and explore various clinical methods for assessing and treating substance use disorders.

 PCO 6315 Assessment in Counseling